wimaha/homebridge-mieleathome/README.md

 ## Breaking changes
 ### Versions > v1.2.0
 - `platform` name in your `config.json` should now be "Miele@home" instead of "MieleAtHome".
-If not you will receive: "_Error: The requested platform 'MieleAtHome' was not registered by any plugin._"
+If not you will receive: "_Error: The requested platform 'MieleAtHome' was not registered by any plugin._".
+PLease mind the capitalization.
 - `clientID`, `clientSecret` and `refreshToken` are now mandatory configuration parameters.
 If not supplied the plugin will continue to function, but will lack the ability to auto refresh your token.